 - After the calculation has been completed, you will receive a Student Aid Report (SAR).

 - The Financial Aid Office will electronically receive a federal need analysis of your information.

 - Upon receipt of the Need Analysis, the Financial Aid Office will determine your eligibility for financial aid by subtracting the EFC from the cost of attendance.
 If you have a demonstrated need, you will receive an award letter with instructions.

 - Some student files are selected by the US Dept. of Education for verification.
-The verification process will require the student to submit copies of the 2013 tax transcripts and other requested documents to the Financial Aid Office by a reply date.
-Upon receiving the copies of the 2013 tax transcripts and other documents, the Financial Aid Office will verify the accuracy of the information submitted on the FAFSA.
+The verification process will require the student to use the DRT on the FAFSA website or submit the 2015 tax transcripts, as well as submit other requested documents to the Financial Aid Office by a reply date.
+Upon receiving the required documents, the Financial Aid Office will verify the accuracy of the information submitted on the FAFSA.

 - Corrections must be made during the verification process.
 If corrections are made, the Financial Aid Office will obtain an “Official EFC” based on the correct data.
 You will then receive a revised award letter.
 The final award may be increased or decreased according to the “Official EFC.”

 - Once you have received an award letter, you should accept or decline the award within two weeks.